 Charles Ruggiero performing with the MSU Jazz Faculty, 1991 MSU Jazz Spectacular (photo by Mark Ladenson)

 Ruggiero studied jazz drumming with Pete D'Addario and Harry Ashmore and orchestral percussion with Vic Firth, former principal percussionist with the Boston Symphony Orchestra.
-In 1970-71 Ruggiero was instructor of percussion at the Weston School of Music and the University of Bridgeport (both in Connecticut).
+In 1970-71 Ruggiero taught percussion at the Weston School of Music and, as noted above, the University of Bridgeport (both in Connecticut).
 Ruggiero also studied piano with Jean Poole Alderman and jazz theory and improvisation with John Mehegan.

 Early in his career Ruggiero served as director of Michigan State University's jazz and new-music ensembles.
 In the 1970s Ruggiero became interested in computer technologies and their applications in music, and in 1983 he founded the MSU Collegel of Music's first computer-music studio.
 In the 1990s Ruggiero's Set Analysis Programs (1986) and CASAP: Computer-Assisted Set Analysis Program (1990) for the analysis of atonal music were used at many colleges and universities in North America, Korea, and Australia.
 For 16 years, from 1988 to 2005, Ruggiero served as chairperson of the music theory area of MSU's College of Music.